Sachin-Thakur/dbt-vertica-3x/README.md

 See their use in the code [here](https://github.com/mpcarter/dbt-vertica/blob/d15f925049dabd2833b4d88304edd216e3f654ed/dbt/adapters/vertica/connections.py#L72-L87).

-`INCLUDE SCHEMA PRIVILEGES` as the default for views and table materializations and instructions on how a user can disable it if needed.
+`INCLUDE SCHEMA PRIVILEGES` as the default for views and table materializations and if not required then you can exclude it manually, if you have the privileges to remove.

 ## Reach out!